 Arctic Monkeys' Whatever People Say I Am, That's What I'm Not tracks ranked from worst to best

 Alex Turner and co's Whatever People Say I Am, That's What I'm Not has some absolute bangers on it, but what's the best?

-Today marks 13 years since Arctic Monkeys' released their debut album Whatever People Say I Am, That's What I'm Not.
+Today marks 14 years since Arctic Monkeys' released their debut album Whatever People Say I Am, That's What I'm Not on 23 January 2006.

 Get our list of all the tracks on the Sheffield rockers' first outing from worst to best, and let us know if you agree in our poll.

 You Probably Couldn’t See For The Lights But You Were Staring Straight At Me

 Coming in at 2 minutes 11 seconds, the indulgently titled You Probably Couldn’t See For The Lights But You Were Staring Straight At Me is a perfect snapshot of the band at their most juvenile.
 Turner throws away lyrics that would come to define the band’s early sound (“Could all go a bit Frank Spencer”) and, more specifically, his habits as a young songwriter.

 Rarely ever performed live, Riot Van was the traditional “slow song” on the album.
 More than a crowd pleasing banger, Riot Van depicted a the story of unruly youth winding up the police until the inevitable happens.
 Riot Van is concise, clear and a great example of how the band could create audio polaroids.

 Red Lights Indicates Doors Are Secured